 A strange item to bring to Disney World?
 Let me explain why they are useful.
 Sandwich size Ziploc bags are perfect for packing snacks instead of bringing whole boxes, and they are great as storage for leftover food items bought during lunch/dinner.
 They can also help to provide somewhat of a barrier to keep your phone dry on wet rides.

 Autograph books at Disney can cost near $20.
-On Amazon, you can get them for much less.
+If you’re planning on doing Disney on a budget, you can get them for much less on Amazon.
 For years my kids loved to get the characters’ autographs, and the first time we bought them on Main Street.
 Another lesson learned – buy autograph books before the trip on Amazon.